 4. Content Management: Consistency Is Key

 Once you come up with the content itself, you need to figure out the logistics.
-Intentional organization makes your content ideas come to life.
+The intentional organization makes your content ideas come to life.

 The sweet spot for video length tends to be in the 2-15 minute range, depending on the video’s substance.
 That doesn’t mean you always have to stick within that time frame, however, and you can use different strategies on different platforms.
 You don’t have to go into extensive detail in every single video; often the best strategy is to keep things short and sweet, leaving you space to fill in the cracks in other videos and keep your content educational.

 A helpful tool to keep yourself on track is a content calendar.
 This keeps you accountable and makes content management much easier.

 5. Get Inspired, Build Originality

 While you can certainly take other video content as inspiration, be original and put your own spin on things.
 Research your competition on YouTube and other social media and determine what opportunities they’re missing that you could capitalize on.
 In general: focus on making your content fresh and original.